rafael-santiago/kryptos/doc/MANUAL.md

 }
 ```

-According to the presented sample above, you should define the input and its size in bytes in a ``kryptos_task_ctx`` struct.
+According to the presented sample, you should define the input and its size in bytes in a ``kryptos_task_ctx`` struct.
 To actually execute the desired hash algorithm you should pass a ``kryptos_task_ctx **`` and a flag requesting hexadecimal
 output (1 => hex, 0 => raw byte).
 The function to be called is ``kryptos_HASHID_hash``, where ``HASHID`` can be found
 in **Table 4**.